Tips for bloggers from experts

 Advertising income in terms of social security law could be much more problematic for freelance journalists who are insured through the artists 'social security fund: Schaar writes: “If the (advertising) placement generates more than 4.800 euros in profit per year, the 50% subsidy from the artists' social security fund ceases to apply Health insurance.
 However, a subsidy to the statutory pension insurance remains. ”

-Although I would agree with the principle of logic, is on the website of the KSK something different: a business registration is namely for the compulsory insurance under the KSVG as little prerequisite, as it is a reason for exclusion.
-So maybe first ask KSK on a case-by-case basis and describe your own situation?
+Even if I would basically agree with this, the KSK website says something else: A business registration is just as little a requirement for compulsory insurance under the KSVG as it is a reason for exclusion.
+So maybe first ask the KSK in individual cases and describe your own situation?

 The cross with copyright!